stevemorrisbi/ProcurementDashboard/README.md

 How was the data cleaned?
 The data is supplied as a CSV and was cleaned in Excel prior to being imported into Power BI.
 There was a lot of collumns not needed to be visualised and these were removed in order to ensure maximum effiency in filtering back to the data source.

+The colour pallett for the design of this dashboard is based on the branding website used for procurement.

 ![comc filtering-page-001](https://user-images.githubusercontent.com/99413257/157269295-779d2dbe-17e2-42c1-9fdf-1a3abf311814.jpg)